 Recommended vaccinations for those under the age of two

-Up-to-date information on the free vaccination programme for all children living in Austria up to the age of 15, vaccination against measles/mumps/rubella, vaccination against rotavirus diseases (diarrhoea with vomiting), six-in-one vaccine, etc.
+Up-to-date information on the free vaccination programme, vaccination against measles/mumps/rubella, vaccination against rotavirus diseases (diarrhoea with vomiting), six-in-one vaccine, etc.

 General information

 Vaccination is one of the most important preventive actions, particularly for children.
 Only those who are vaccinated are protected.
-Vaccinations should be administered as early as possible.
-Any missed vaccinations should be given as soon as possible, in line with the recommendations for the relevant age.
+Vaccinations should be administered as early as recommended for the relevant age.
+Any missed vaccinations should be given as soon as possible.

 Vaccinations are not mandatory in Austria.
 The decision as to whether or not to be vaccinated lies with the individual themselves or with the person responsible for the child’s care and upbringing.
 In order to make the decision, information and clarification from the doctor is required.
 Before the vaccination is given, doctors must therefore provide the recipient of the vaccine (or, if the child is under 14, a parent or person responsible for the child’s care and upbringing) with information about the disease to be prevented.